 Onondaga offers English and reading courses designed to meet the unique needs and abilities of students for whom English is not their native language.
 In order to determine course placements in English/ESL, reading and math, these students are required to complete the LOEP (Levels of English Proficiency) Reading Skills, writing sample (Writeplacer) and math tests.
 LOEP Testing is on a walk-in basis during posted hours.
 Please see our Testing Schedule for available times.
 LOEP testing must be completed prior to completing the speaking interview.
-Beginning January 2013, ESL students will also be required to complete a Speaking Interview to determine English speaking skill level in addition to the reading, writing and math tests.

 You must complete the LOEP test prior to the speaking interview.